For more information, please review our Appeal Guide.

 - E-mail: OLT.Registrar@ontario.ca

-If you come to the BON to negotiate a settlement, you will not receive an order or decision.
-In some cases, the Members may give you a recommendation on how much your claim is worth, but this is not binding on either party.
-Recommendations are usually given orally at the end of the mediation.
+If you come to the OLT to negotiate a settlement, you will not receive an order or decision.
+In some cases, the mediators may give you a recommendation on how much your claim is worth, but this is not binding on either party.
+Recommendations are only given orally at the end of the mediation.

 Who negotiates my compensation?

-Members have different backgrounds.
+Mediators have different backgrounds.
 They have experience working with real estate, property appraisal, and business loss claims.
-Many of the Members also have brokerage experience.
-The Lieutenant Governor appoints Members to the BON.
-For more information on the appointment process, please visit the Public Appointments Secretariat website.
+Many of the mediators also have brokerage experience.
+The Lieutenant Governor appoints these Members to the OLT.
+For more information on the appointment process, please visit the Ontario government website.